 - 1 Cup Irish Whiskey, chilled (I used Jameson)

-- 2 teaspoon strong-brewed Coffee, chilled
+- 2 tablespoon strong-brewed Coffee, chilled

 - 1 ½ teaspoon Vanilla Extract